 When a recipient opens an email, the subject line is the first thing they will see.
 Your subject line can make the difference between an email that goes into a spam bin and one that is read.
 As a result, a subject line should not be clickbaity.
 Rather, it should match the body of the email.
 Once a recipient knows they’ve been duped, there’s no chance they’ll read that email or any other email from you.

 7) Follow up

 Many people overlook the importance of following up on an email.
 It’s fair to assume that someone is uninterested if they don’t answer your first email.
 The majority of the time, however, this is not the case.
 It could be because the recipient has a hectic schedule and just hasn’t gotten around to responding to your email.
 Since we have so many things going on in our heads at any given time, it’s possible that a recipient only needs to be reminded of an email that you sent so that they can check it out.
-For this reason, you shouldn’t shy away from sending follow-up emails, as long as you don’t send more than 2 follow-ups.
+For this reason, you shouldn’t shy away from sending follow-up emails.
+As long as you don’t send more than 2 follow-ups, that is.
 Any more than two crosses the line from a polite reminder to turn into nagging.

 Examples of bad PR pitches that you can learn from

 Lesson 1: Match the right message with the right audience

 Something that should seem pretty obvious and straightforward is that the media professional who you’re emailing probably specializes in a specific topic.

 While this may seem obvious to many, it is still a shocking revelation to a few.